The Deep End of the Ocean (film)

 The Deep End of the Ocean is a 1999 American drama film directed by Ulu Grosbard, and starring Michelle Pfeiffer, Treat Williams, Jonathan Jackson, John Kapelos, and Whoopi Goldberg.
-It is based on the 1996 novel of the same name by Jacquelyn Mitchard, a bestseller that was the first novel selected by Oprah Winfrey to be discussed on Oprah's Book Club in 1996.
+It is based on the 1996 novel by Jacquelyn Mitchard, a bestseller that was the first novel selected by Oprah Winfrey to be discussed on Oprah's Book Club in 1996.

 The film tells the story of a family's reaction when Ben, the youngest son, is kidnapped and then found nine years later, living in the same town where his family had just moved.

-The film was released in theaters on March 12, 1999, by Columbia Pictures, and was a box-office flop, grossing $28 million worldwide.
+The film was released in theaters on March 12, 1999, by Columbia Pictures, received mixed to poor reviews and was a box-office flop, grossing $28 million worldwide.